Hyperclaw79/StocksALot/README.md

 ## Overview
-The Stocks Tracker project is a small PoC showcasing the extraction, processing, and storage of OHLC (Open, High, Low, Close) data for the top 50 US stocks.
+StocksALot is a small PoC showcasing the extraction, processing, and storage of OHLC (Open, High, Low, Close) data for the top 50 US stocks.
 The system leverages microservices architecture, containerization with docker, container orchestration through Kubernetes, and message queuing for seamless operation.

 ## 📐 High Level System Design